gioelecerati/daydream-ndi-bridge/README.md

 python app.py
 ```

+## Authentication

-On first run, a browser window will open for Daydream authentication.
+On first run, a browser window will open to sign in to [Daydream](https://app.daydream.live):

+1. **Create an account** at [app.daydream.live](https://app.daydream.live) if you don't have one.
+The free trial is 10 hours of video.
+2. **Sign in** when the browser opens
+3. The app will automatically create and save an API key

+Your credentials are stored locally at `~/.daydream/credentials` so you only need to sign in once.

 ## Usage